nystrom/jl0/README.md

 Instructions are executed by the evaluator (`eval.jl`), which implements a simple abstract machine.

+The interpreter state is implemented in `state.jl`.
+The state includes a stack of call frames and a heap as well as the vector of instructions, a maps for looking up function and struct definitions.

+The heap is implemented in `heap.jl`.
+This is the only file you need to modify for this assignment.

 ## Bytecode

 The abstract machine state consists of: